Piper J-3 Cub: Korean War service

+On 26 June 1950, one day after the Korean War broke out, the Republic of Korea Air Force flew L-4s to Dongducheon to support the ROK 7th Infantry Division against North Korean military by dropping two bombs from an observer in the rear seat.
+A total of 70 bombs were dropped until the following day, then aircraft were switched back to reconnaissance mission as bombs were depleted.
+South Korea lost 25 L-4s throughout the Korean War.

-The L-4 was used extensively by both U.S. and South Korean Air Forces in the early 1950s.
-During the Korean War, the L-4 was in service in many of the same roles it had performed during World War II, such as artillery spotting, forward air control and reconnaissance.
+The United States Army also operated small numbers of L-4s, but were replaced by L-16 during the war.
+The L-4 was in service in many of the same roles it had performed during World War II, such as artillery spotting, forward air control and reconnaissance.
 Some L-4s were fitted with a high-back canopy to carry a single stretcher for medical evacuation of wounded soldiers.